Get

 Weight 20 to 35 pounds

 Another sweet and loving dog breed, the Kromfohrlander is still one of the rarer small dog breeds in the world.
-They’re a little more popular in Europe, but even there it’s not too common to see these dogs.
+They’re a little more popular in Europe, but even there, it’s not too common to see these dogs.
 They come in both wire-haired and smooth-haired variants, but both variants belong to the same breed.

 17. Löwchen

-Little Lion Dog Lowchen
+Little Lion Dog (Lowchen) face closeup

 Image Credit: Svetlana Valoueva, Shutterstock